Etone/SpringBootActuatorScalingK8s/scaling_sping_boot_actuator_prometheus_k8s.md

-# Scaling your Spring Boot Application an Custom Metrics in K8s
+# Scaling your Spring Boot Application on Custom Metrics in K8s
 The default way to scale Pods in Kubernetes is scaling by CPU Usage.
 It is easy to do so by just specifying a target CPU Utilization by which the HPA scales and call it a day.
 But what if your problem can't be reduced to a CPU Usage problem or you want to scale by some other metric, like requests or latency?

 I will explain to you, how you can use any metric you want to scale by using Spring Boot and Prometheus.